 Parties generally have limited standing under FRCP 45 to petition to revoke subpoenas served on third parties or nonparties.
-See 9A Fed.
-Prac. and Proc.
+See Wright & Miller et al., 9A Fed.
+Prac. & Proc.
 Civ. § 2459 (3d ed.
-Sept.
-2018 Update) ("Ordinarily a party has no standing to seek to quash a subpoena issued to someone who is not a party to the action, unless the objecting party claims some personal right or privilege with regard to the documents sought.").
+August 2019 Update) ("Ordinarily a party has no standing to seek to quash a subpoena issued to someone who is not a party to the action, unless the objecting party claims some personal right or privilege with regard to the documents sought.").
 However, the Board appears to distinguish between private parties and the General Counsel in applying this general rule.